What is biotechnology?

 About 4.5 billion years ago the first life on Earth developed – microorganisms.
 All life on our planet today originated from microorganisms.
 Examples are bacteria, fungi and mould.

-All microbial life is divided into four classes.
-The microorganisms used in Pure Effects products are good bacteria, especially Bacillus Subtilis and Lactobacillus.
-They belong to Class 1, which means they are documented as completely harmless to people, animals and nature.
+All microbial life is divided into four risk classes.
+The microorganisms used in Pure Effects products are all beneficial bacteria, for example Bacillus Subtilis and Lactobacillus.
+They belong to Class 1, which means they are documented as harmless to people, animals and nature.
 They are already in our environment and cannot mutate into something dangerous.
 (Source: The National Institute of Health – NIH)

 Did you know that